coolneighbors/unWISE-verse/README.md

 ```

 ### Executing program
-* FullPipeline allows the user to download and upload, just download, or just upload targets to a subject set in Zooniverse
+* ZPipe allows the user to download and upload, just download, or just upload targets to a subject set in Zooniverse

 * If you intend to download data from the unWISE catologue, this program requires a list of targets.
 	* The targets should be provided in a csv file as follows:
 	* Note all ra_n and dec_n should be numerical values (decimals allowed)
+        * Unique metadata for each target should be added in subsequent columns, along with a header.
+This header does not need to be "unique_metadata" and should be a label that describes the metadata being added to each target.
+For example, notes for each target may be added under a "Notes" column
+        * To make a set of metadata private or prevent zooniverse users from accessing data under a header, use a "!" or "#" tag.
+For more details, see the Zooniverse guide on metadata visibility.
 ```
-RA,DEC
-ra_1,dec_1
-ra_2,dec_2
-ra_3,dec_3
+RA,DEC,unique_metadata
+ra_1,dec_1,metadata1
+ra_2,dec_2,metadata2
+ra_3,dec_3,metadata3
 ...,...
-ra_n,dec_n
+ra_n,dec_n,metadataN
 ```

 * Navigate to FullPipeline directory, and in cmd/powershell enter the command